 - Language: Russian, and minority languages

 Over 200 nationalities live over nine-time zones in Russia.
 In infertile mountain sides, lush grain fields, deep forests, wide plains, modern world cities, poor villages and historical sites.
 Politics unite and divide, but Russia is so much more than whoever is governing from the Moscow Kremlin.

-Russia is the successor state to the powerful Tsarist Empire and the Soviet Union but has not adequately dealt with its past to fully obtain the desired role today.
-Human rights violations, social challenges and rampant corruption, limit development at the same time as the authorities make provocative geopolitical steps.
+Russia is the successor state to the powerful Tsarist Empire and the Soviet Union.
+However, the country has not adequately dealt with its past to fully obtain the desired role today.
+Human rights violations and social challenges, in addition to rampant corruption, limit development.
+At the same time, the authorities make provocative geopolitical steps.

 Supported by a high price on oil, tough rhetoric and government controlled media, Putin secured his popularity domestically and internationally, despite several larger terrorist actions and accidents that caused the death of many Russian citizens in the 2000s.
 Several Putin critics have been killed over the last years, others have been imprisoned, and many have left the country.
 Following the large public protests after Putin and Medvedev changed jobs in 2008 and back in 2012, increasingly restrictive legislation has been introduced against civil society and regular citizens, in particular minorities.